 2. Give as much as you get

 It’s no secret that grandpa possessed multiple gifts, whether it be in the realm of mechanics, metalwork, outdoorsmanship, hunting, or the like.
-Not only did he take these gifts and use them to the best of his capacity, but he was always eager to share his knowledge with anyone and everyone.
-Not only did he serve as the committee chairman and outdoor chairman for my Boy Scout troop for decades, which allowed him to teach young men, myself included, about his love of the wilderness and the outdoors, but he also volunteered with multiple local organizations to help teach children and adults alike about things like antique machines, agricultural tools, railway cars, and so much more.
+Not only did he take these gifts and use them to the best of his capacity, but he was always eager to share his knowledge with anyone and everyone around him.
+Not only did he serve as the committee chairman and outdoor chairman for my Boy Scout troop for decades, which allowed him to teach generations of young men, myself included, about his love of the wilderness and the outdoors, but he also volunteered with multiple local organizations to help teach children and adults alike about things like antique machines, agricultural tools, railway cars, and so much more.
 Grandpa was never content to keep his knowledge to himself, and his eagerness to share his talents and wares with the world around him brought him as much joy as it did to those under his tutelage.

 3. “Life is good!”